-- 1. The S-sample for suspended sediment is left in the fridge and later (when more samples are collected) filtered according to the procedure given in section 7.5.
-Label the bottle with date and time or if you use a numbering system on the bottles -make sure you keep track on which bottle is collected when. - Measure pH and alkalinity in a sub sample of the water collected for chemical analysis (C-bottle).
+Leave the 2 samples for suspended sediment and grain size in the fridge for later.
+When more samples are collected filter according to the procedure given in section 7.5.
+Make sure the bottles are labeled with date and time or if you use a numbering system on the bottles -make sure you keep track on the bottles and when each one was collected.

+- 2. From the C- sample, prepare water samples for further chemical analyses carried out at BIO and IGN, University of Copenhagen (follow procedure in section 7.4). - Measure pH and alkalinity in a sub sample of the water collected for chemical analysis (C-bottle).
 Follow the procedure provided in section 7.2 and 7.3.
 Samples should have the same temperature as the pH buffer solutions.
-The rest of the C- sample is filtered to prepare water samples for further chemical analyses carried out at BIO and IGN, University of Copenhagen (follow procedure in section 7.4).